 Farming and Cooking

-The practical activities of farming and cooking help the children of Class 3 cope with the fact that they no longer feel at one with their surroundings.
-Instead, they learn how to feel at home in the world.
+The practical activities of farming and cooking help children of this age group cope with the fact that they no longer feel at one with their surroundings.

 Having ploughed the soil and sown wheat, they harvest and thresh it, then grind the grain to flour and bake delicious bread.

 In autumn, apples and pears are picked and pressed to juice.
-Another day, they are sliced and cooked as apple crumble; and at Halloween a pumpkin is converted to a warming soup that is enjoyed by all.
+Another day, apples are sliced and cooked as apple crumble.

 Measuring and Building